About Environment Sandy Springs.

 Environment Sandy Springs evolved out of an ad hoc group of Sandy Spring citizens interested in the environment.
 Bill Cleveland, a lifelong Sandy Springs resident, founded ESS in 2013 as an advocacy organization and has worked with the City of Sandy Springs for many years on a variety of impactful projects.

-Bill has decided to step down as President and Chairman of the Board to spend more time with his wife and daughter and to travel more.
-He will remain on the board as an advisor.
-In May of 2023, new officers were elected to the board.
+Bill has decided to retire from ESS to spend more time time with his wife and daughter and to travel more.

 MISSION